mtolhuys/laravel-schematics/README.md

 This package is still in BETA stage.
 More features coming soon:

-    - Migration and model creation
+    - Form requests, migrations and models creation
     - Drag and drop relations
     - Migrate and rollback buttons
+    - Model inspection

 ## Installation